victorcotofana/invatare_nesupervizata_public/README.md

-# Învățare nesupervizată din video-uri (codul sursa)
+# Învățare nesupervizată din video-uri